junglerider/contacts/README.md

 Minimal contact application

-I choose Bootstrap React for the components, as I haven't worked with it yet and wanted to try it out.
+I chose Bootstrap React for the components, as I haven't worked with it yet and wanted to try it out.
+The dark theme is customised; it's not the Bootstrap default.
+There is an 'Add Random' function to facilitate testing.
+I was considering to create two pages for the list/detail views using the React router, but I went for a modal dialogue instead which mimics a traditional desktop app.

 ## Available Scripts